 Please Note: Requests originating from the person being sponsored will not be honored.

 Requesting an account for a Sponsored Affiliate

-Please note that a sponsored account must be requested by the CU Boulder affiliated faculty or staff member sponsoring the user.
+A sponsored account must be requested by the CU Boulder affiliated faculty or staff member sponsoring the user.
 Direct user requests will not be honored.
-The IT Service Center needs the following information to process sponsorship requests:
+Email the IT Service Center at firstname.lastname@example.org from the sponsor's CU Boulder email address and include the following information to process a sponsorship request:

 - Full legal name of individual to be sponsored*

 - Birth date* (IdentiKey Manager uses birth date for account claiming)

 - Length of sponsorship (up to 1 year)

 - A personal email address (IdentiKey Manager uses this email address for account claiming)

 - Reason for the sponsorship, which must be fulfilling a function for the university

 *This information is used to determine if an account already exists.